dorian-pltr/entreprise-connect-back/README.md

 # Enterprise Connect Backend

-The Enterprise Connect Backend is the backend component of a project aimed at providing a list of companies referenced in a government API.
+The Enterprise Connect Backend is the backend component of a project aimed at providing a list of entreprises referenced in a government API.
 It uses Node.js and Express for the backend and stores data in a PostgreSQL database, accessed using Knex.

 ## Table of Contents